Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 Eatables

-In winters it is very difficult, rather next to impossible to find eating joints.
+In winters it is very difficult to find eating joints.
 So, carry enough eatables with you.

 Body lotion